JuliaRobotics/Arena.jl/README.md

 # Credits

 This package depends greatly on the work of others.
-Please see the [REQUIRE file](/REQUIRE) for those dependencies.
+Please see the [Project file](/Project.toml) for those dependencies.